Can I really become independently wealthy? (Yes, it’s possible!)

 You’re absolutely right.
 If you’re responsible with your income, following a budget, and setting savings aside, there’s nothing wrong with spending to the edge of your boundary.

 But, striving for independent wealth isn’t just about doing what’s wrong or right.
 It’s about doing what’s best.

-The wider you can make the gap between your spending and your income, the greater your potential to build wealth for the future.
+The wider you can make the gap between your spending and your income, the greater your potential to build wealth over time.
 The more you can save now, the faster it will grow later.

 Another pitfall that many get stuck in is lifestyle inflation (also known as lifestyle creep).
 This happens when your lifestyle increases with your income.
 So, when you get a raise, you think the next logical move is to uplevel your living expenses.
-Get a bigger house, a new car, a better TV.
+Get a bigger house, a new car, a better TV, and other expensive items.

 Again, there is nothing wrong with spending your income on things that make your life more comfortable and enjoyable, as long as you’re living within your means.